whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - Why Are People's Standards So Low.md

 Low standards are pervasive everywhere in unhealthy nations, especially in politics.

-Politicians may brag about being "tough on crime," but they never talk about _ending crime._ Ending crime would require people to create a healthy nation like the Mosuo, who have so little crime that their language does not have words for "murder" or "rape."[xxx-sex at dawn|love lust liberty]
+Politicians may brag about being "tough on crime," but they never talk about _ending crime._ Ending crime would require people to create a healthy nation like the Mosuo, who have so little crime that their language does not have words for "murder" or "rape."[xxx-sex at dawn|love lust lagu]

 Many citizens in democracies care deeply about their society but knowingly vote for evil candidates anyway, which is what it means to vote for "the lesser evil."
 How can people think they're free if they can only choose between more or less evil political leaders?
 Of course, at its root, "evil" just means "corrupt" or "selfish," describing someone who prioritizes their own needs at the expense of the group.